wuyang1002431655/tango_with_django_19/manuscript/chapter18-ajax.md

 	        });
 	    });

-The View code that handles the adding of a link to a category:
+The view code that handles the adding of a link to a category:

 {lang="python",linenos=off}
 	@login_required